murillodigital/murillodigital/content/good_reads/snowball.md

 On patience:

 > He helped her understand that it was always a mistake to pay too much for something you wanted.
-Impatience as the enemy.
+Impatience is the enemy.

 On money: